AriFordsham/GHCWiki/backpack.md

 # Backpack

-This is the launch page for Backpack, actively maintained by Edward (as of Aug 2017).
+This is the launch page for Backpack, actively maintained by Edward (as of Nov 2017).

 Backpack is a system for retrofitting Haskell with an applicative, mix-in module system.
 It has been implemented in GHC 8.2 and cabal-install 2.0, but it is [ not supported by Stack](https://github.com/commercialhaskell/stack/issues/2540).